Judicial Recount Handbook

-This handbook is intended for participants at a judicial recount or those who are involved in an application for a recount.
-These may include the returning officer, field liaison officer, judge, candidates, candidates' representatives, electors, members of a recount team, legal counsel and Elections Canada officials.
-The handbook explains the process for carrying out a judicial recount under the Canada Elections Act (the "Act").
+This handbook explains the process for carrying out a judicial recount under the Canada Elections Act (the "Act").
+It is intended for participants at a judicial recount or those who are involved in an application for a recount.
+These may include the returning officerFootnote 1, field liaison officerFootnote 2, judge, candidates, candidates' representatives, electors, members of the recount teams, legal counsel and Elections Canada officials.

-This handbook deals with judicial recounts and does not address contested elections.
+This handbook does not address contested elections.
 Allegations that an elected candidate was not eligible to be a candidate or that there were irregularities, fraud or corrupt or illegal practices that affected the result of an election can be addressed only by an application to contest an election. [s.
 524 of the Act]

-A recount is not a process to deal with potential violations of the Act.
+Of note, a recount is not a process to deal with potential violations of the Act.
 Any alleged violations of the Act should be brought to the attention of the Commissioner of Canada Elections.
-The Commissioner's website can be consulted at https://www.cef-cce.gc.ca.
-It is the duty of the Commissioner to ensure that the Act is complied with and enforced.
-[509.2]
+The Commissioner's website can be consulted at www.cef-cce.ca.
+It is the duty of the Commissioner to ensure that the Act is complied with and enforced. [s.
+509.2 of the Act]

 This handbook has been updated to reflect the changes made in 2014 to the judicial recount provisions pursuant to amendments contained in the Fair Elections Act (Bill C-23) and other, less substantial, amendments to these provisions brought about in 2019 by the Elections Modernization Act (Bill C-76).Footnote 3 It is designed for information purposes only.
-The views expressed in this handbook are not law and are not intended to replace the official text of the Canada Elections Act.
+The information set out in this handbook is not law and is not intended to replace the official text of the Act.
 How the Act applies to any particular case will depend on the individual circumstances of that case.
 Elections Canada reserves the right to reconsider any interpretations expressed in this handbook, either generally or in light of the actual circumstances of any case and in accordance with continuing legislative and judicial developments.

 This handbook mentions court decisions for illustration purposes.
 The jurisprudence cited is not exhaustive.
 Some cases refer to provincial legislation, which may differ from the Act.
-Cases may not be definitive and should be taken merely as a starting point for research.
+The case law cited should be taken merely as a starting point for research.